junxit/us-congress-code/title-10/chapter-47/sec-850a.md

 ### Amendments

 2016—Subsec. (c).
 Pub.
-L. 114–328, in introductory provisions, struck out “, or the president of a court-martial without a military judge,’ after “the military judge”.
+L. 114–328, in introductory provisions, struck out “, or the president of a court-martial without a military judge,” after “the military judge”.

 ### Effective Date of 2016 Amendment